hasinivarri/comp-bio/README.md

 # comp-bio

-Requirements
+Features

+Download PDB & FASTA files for a given protein ID

+Extract & compare sequences from PDB and FASTA files

+Detect mismatches and chain breaks between PDB and FASTA sequences

+Compute Accessible Surface Area (ASA) using NACCESS

+Estimate molecular weight of protein chains

+Save analysis results in a text file

+Dependencies

-    Python 3.x
+    Python (≥3.6)
-    requests library
-    biopython (Bio module)
-    naccess (for ASA calculation)

-Installation

-    pip install requests biopython
+    Biopython
+    Requests
+    NACCESS (external tool)

+Usage

+Run the script and enter a Protein ID when prompted.

-Ensure naccess is installed and accessible in the system.
+Ensure NACCESS is installed and accessible in the system.

+Results are saved as A1_<Protein_ID>.txt.

+Example

+     python computational_biophysics.py

-Usage: Run the script and provide a PDB ID when prompted:
+Enter a valid PDB ID (e.g., 4HHB) when prompted.

-    python A1_21CS10075.py

-It will:
+Output

-Download PDB and FASTA files
+PDB & FASTA files of the given protein ID

-Extract and compare sequences

-Detect chain breaks

-Compute molecular weight and ASA

-Save results to A1_<PDB_ID>.txt

-Output: The output file contains:

-<Chain ID> <Residue Count> <Molecular Weight> <ASA Value>

-Notes

-    Ensure an internet connection for downloading PDB/FASTA files.
-    NACCESS must be installed for ASA calculations.
+Chain-wise sequence extraction & comparison

+ASA calculations from NACCESS

+Final results saved in a text file